havhje/artsdata/project.doc.md

     *   The `global_utils/session_state_manager.py` module ensures that filter values selected by the user are preserved in `st.session_state` even when navigating between different application pages.
     *   It achieves this by initializing necessary keys if they don't exist and preventing Streamlit's default widget state clean-up for these specific keys.

+7.  **PDF Vector Search** (`pages/8_KI_vektor_database.py`):
+    *   Allows users to perform semantic searches against the content of pre-processed PDF documents stored in a Weaviate vector database.
+    *   Connects to a Weaviate Cloud instance using credentials stored in `.streamlit/secrets.toml`.
+    *   Uses the Cohere embedding model (via Weaviate integration) to vectorize user queries and find relevant text chunks.
+    *   Displays the most relevant text chunks along with their source PDF and page number.

 ## Structure

 *   `Oversikt.py`: The main application script, orchestrating loading, filtering, dashboard display, and table views.